tlevine/dada.pink/user-2015-music-video-plots/index.md

 [UseR!
 2015](http://user2015.math.aau.dk/contributed_talks#61)

-I'm a neo-Dadaist, and I have been experimenting with the use of music videos for data analysis.
+I have been experimenting with the use of music videos for data analysis.

 1. Some theory and history behind data music videos